Four private school staff booked for mentally harassing Class 2 student in Kanpur | Education

 - India

-In her complaint, the child's mother alleged that her son was falsely accused of stealing a pen and mentally harassed.
-She said her son was summoned to the school on December 12 over an incident that occurred on November 28, a day he did not attend school.
+In her complaint, the child's mother alleged that her son was falsely accused of stealing a pen and mentally harassed at school.
+She said her son was summoned to the school on December 12 over an incident that occurred on November 28, a day he did not attend regular classes.

 The complaint also alleged that the child was coerced into recording a ''confession video''.
 The school refused to share CCTV footage and instead, pressured the family to pay for the pen, it said.